Caltor/JWMediaCopier/Readme.txt

 * Images are now copied to the correct week and prefixed with the listing codes.
 * Only the high resolution images are copied to Soundbox.

+Version 3:
+* Watchtower images are now copied to Soundbox.
+* Publications before 2017 are ignored.